Atkinson-Lab/Tractor-tutorial/Rfmix.md

 #### C. Phasing (this is the most computational expensive step).

 We will perform the actual phasing in this step.
-Notice we should pass argument `--exclude-snp alignments.snp.strand.exclude` to the program, so that conflict variants can be excluded before phasing.
+Notice we should pass argument `--exclude-snp alignments.snp.strand.exclude` to the program if you encounter errors with your own dataset, so that conflict variants can be excluded before phasing.

 After running this command, you should find two file (`ASW.phased.haps` & `ASW.phased.sample`) have been created in the `ADMIX_COHORT` directory.

 ```
 shapeit  --input-vcf ADMIX_COHORT/ASW.unphased.vcf.gz \
       --input-map HAP_REF/chr22.genetic.map.txt \
-      --input-ref HAP_REF/chr22.haplotypes.gz HAP_REF/chr22.legend.gz HAP_REF/ALL.sample \
+      --input-ref HAP_REF/chr22.hap.gz HAP_REF/chr22.legend.gz HAP_REF/ALL.sample \
-      -O ADMIX_COHORT/ASW.phased \
+      -O ADMIX_COHORT/ASW.phased

-      --exclude-snp alignments.snp.strand.exclude
+      # add this if shapeit throw error message:   --exclude-snp alignments.snp.strand.exclude
 ```

 &nbsp;